How to Paint a Brick Fireplace

 Helpful Tip

-A roller extension pole can make it easier to reach the higher areas of a floor-to-ceiling fireplace.
+A roller extension pole makes it easier to reach the higher areas of a floor-to-ceiling fireplace.

-To ensure you don’t end up with any missed spots, carefully paint in all the mortar lines with a brush first.
-You can then use a roller to cover the face of the bricks with paint more quickly.
+Once the brick fireplace is primed and dry, you can begin painting.
+To make sure you don’t miss any spots, carefully paint all the mortar lines with a brush before using a roller to apply paint to the face of the bricks.
 If you have a floor-to-ceiling fireplace, use an extension pole to reach the higher areas.
 A second coat of paint is recommended to ensure a long-lasting, consistent finish.

 Safety warning icon